plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 ## Concluding thoughts

 When trying out a new penalty function, you are encouraged to first ensure it complies to best practices, and then try out different values for {attr}`~plenoptic.Metamer.penalty_lambda` to find which one allows you to minimize both the penalty *and* the metamer (or MAD Competition) loss.

+For an example of what a more complex penalty can do, see [](penalty-visual-diversity).